This Discussion channel is currently closed.

 Bootstrap_10214930393307990

-Lori Nosbush almost 6 years ago
+Lori Nosbush over 6 years ago

 I Live in Deuel County South Dakota. after reviewing the map of proposed Turbines sites specifically T3, T2, T1, T35, A2.
 I have concern about how close they are to my home.
 I would like to ask for a 3-mile set back from Lake Cochrane and surrounding wetland areas.
 The reason I ask for the 3 miles is because that’s what Deuel County commissioners granted us in South Dakota.
 We attended so many meetings and did very much research about Wind Turbines near homes, and wetlands, and the results would be devasting to our area.
 Our Commissioners also spent much time researching and learning what could happen to our area if this was allowed.
 Please Consider the 3 miles to Protect our lake, wild life and homes.
 I have concern that if this is allowed our property values will go down, can they guarantee that won’t happen?
 Several Homes have gone up for Sale that are in the Path of the Wind Farm in Deuel County, the homes are not selling.
 What are these People supposed to do?
 Abandon their homes and start over somewhere else?
 After researching wind energy, I don’t feel its an affordable option.
 They don’t sustain themselves and couldn’t operate without government subsidies.
 Who will be responsible for the decommission of the turbine when this project doesn’t sustain itself?
 The electricity doesn’t stay here and if transported to bigger cities.
 Does that mean my electric costs go down?
 NO, they will probably go up.
 Industrial Wind Farms Do Not Belong near Homes!
 I encourage you to Listen to the People who are Living with Industrial Wind Farms.
 They are not Happy!
 Thank you for your time .